-The headlines keep on coming for Gregg Wallace, John Torode and the MasterChef franchise.
+The headlines keep on coming for Gregg Wallace, John Torode and the MasterChef franchise, with John declaring “life goes on” at an event with wife Lisa Faulkner over the weekend.

-With the presenters’ careers both in tatters, ED! takes a look back at the MasterChef scandal, a full timeline…
+With the presenters’ careers both in tatters, and the MasterChef brand itself facing intense backlash, ED! takes a look back at the scandal…

 November 2024: Gregg Wallace steps down from MasterChef